ElasticSA/elsec_dr2an/README.md

 Navigate to https://mitre-attack.github.io/attack-navigator/ and chose "Open Existing Layer", click on "Upload from local" and select the generated file.

+For just a specific rule type run: .\gen_an_layer.sh TYPE > output.json

 ### Quick start!

 Use the already generated AN layer in this repository: